-Items Implementation Status Deviations from "Corporate Social Responsibility Best Practice Principles for Yes No Description TWSE/TPEx Listed Companies" and reasons IV.
+Items Implementation Status Deviations from "Corporate Social Responsibility Best Practice Principles for TWSE/TPEx Listed Companies" and reasons Yes No Description IV.
 Enhancing Information Disclosure (I) Has the Company fully disclosed relevant and reliable information relating to their corporate social responsibility initiatives to improve information transparency on the company website, MOPS, etc.?
 V (I) The Company has not yet disclosed relevant and reliable information relating to their corporate social responsibility initiatives to improve information transparency on the company website and MOPS.
 However the Company has still devoted in implementing social responsibilities and will establish the related policies as deemed necessary.
 (I) When it is necessary to be considered, the Company will follow "Corporate Social Responsibility Best Practice Principles for TWSE/TPEx Listed Companies" and the related laws and regulations.
-Companies", please describe any discre epanc y betv esponsibility principles based on "Corporate Social Responsibility Best Praveen the principles and their implementation: The Company has not yet se based on "Corporate Social Responsibility Best Practice Principles for TV t its own corporate social responsibility code VI.
+Companies", please describe any discre panc y betv esponsibility principles based on "Corporate Social Responsibility Best Pra- ween the principles and their implementation: The Company has not yet se based on "Corporate Social Responsibility Best Practice Principles for TV t its own corporate social responsibility code VI.
 Other important information to facilitate better understanding of the Company's corporate social responsibility practices: (I) To protect the world's environment from the pollution, the Company's main materials used in products follow the ROHS regulations.
 To ensure all products meet the requirements of customers and regulation, any dangerous material is prohibited to use in production.
 (II) The Company has got the certification of SONY GP (green procurement) and continues to reduce environmental pollution and waste, prevent damages and economize resources to reduce the risk of pollution.
 VII.
-If the corporate social responsibility rep ports have received assurance from external institutions, they should state so below: I Not applicable.
+If the corporate social responsibility rep ports have received assurance from external institutions, they should state so below: Not applicable.

 Implementation Status Deviations from "Ethical Corporate Items Yes No Description Management Best Practice Principles for TWSE/TPEx Listed Companies" and reasons I .
 Establishing ethical management policy and programs (I) Has the Company specified in its rules and external documents the ethical corporate management policies and the commitment by the board of directors and the management on rigorous and thorough implementation of such policies?
 V (I) The Company has clearly defined regulations regarding directors' recuse from motions in their personal interest in its "Rules and procedures of Board Meeting".
 Directors shall express their opinions regarding motions in their personal interests, but should not involve in the discussion and resolution, neither to be the representation of other directors to resolve about the motions.
 (I) No significant difference.
 (II)Has the Company established and adopted programs to prevent unethical conduct and set out in each program the standard operating procedures, conduct guidelines and a well-defined disciplinary and appeal system for handling violations?
 V (II) The company has its employee guidelines and enforces employees to sign at will agreement.
 Furthermore, the company organizes training and awareness programs for employees periodically to advocate and prescribe employees ethical conduct.
 (II) No significant difference.
 (III) Has the Company adopted the preventive measures under the situations listed in Article 7, Paragraph 2 "Ethical Corporate Management Best Practice Principles for TWSE/TPEx Listed Companies" or other business activities within its business scope which are possibly at a higher risk of unethical conduct?
-Has the Company adopted the preventive measures under the situations listed in Article 7, Paragraph 2 "Ethical Corporate Management Best Practice Principles for TWSE/TPEx Listed Companies" or other business activities within its business scope which are possibly at a higher risk of unethical (III) The Company has established effective internal control system to conduct operational procedures to ensure the implement of ethical management.
+V (III) The Company has established effective internal control system to conduct operational procedures to ensure the implement of ethical management.
 (III) No significant difference.